Civil-rights litigation setting with emergency lights

 • pain, trauma, dignity harm, and life-disruption damages tied to constitutional violations

-• case value drivers including force severity, documented misconduct pattern, and litigation posture
+• case value drivers including force severity, documented misconduct pattern, and litigation readiness

 Defense Tactics and Rebuttal Strategy